ronhq/Statline/README.md

 # Statline – Advanced NBA Player Analysis (2024–25)

 **Statline** evaluates player performance during the 2024–25 NBA season using advanced metrics, offering a clear perspective on efficiency, usage, and two-way impact.
+It is designed as both an analytics resource and a practical project for applying data science techniques in sports.

 ## Key Metrics
 - **PER (Player Efficiency Rating):** Per-minute productivity relative to league average.